Updated: 2022/Sep/29

 will be suffixed to the name of the object directory

 created by "make obj".
-(This allows multiple host systems
+(This allows multiple host

-then programs built to be run on the compile host will use
+architecture.)
+If "no", then programs built to be run on

-the same object directory names as programs built to be
+the compile host will use the same object directory names

-Default: "no"
+Default: "no".

 MKHTML Can be set to "yes" or "no".
 Indicates whether the HTML